kentamitsui/codingdrill/README.md

 - #### Question create => General Review output flow

 ```
-1. Choose difficulty, data type, topic, translate, and push the Generate button.
+1. Select Difficulty, Data Type, Topic, and Translate, and press the Generate button.
-2. After a short wait, the question text is displayed in the Description area.
+2. Wait for a while until the question text appears in the Description area.
-3. Input code in the Code area on the right display position.
+3. Input the code for your answer in the Code area on the right side of the screen.
-4. Move to the cursor on Options in the above right menu, and push the submit button.
+4. Move the cursor to Options in the Code area and press the submit button.
-5. After a short wait, the general review text is displayed in the Review area.
+5. General review will be displayed in the Review area.
 ```

 - #### About Load, Delete on Save Data